aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 Maximum number of hosts allowed in the cluster: 256.
 Refer to [Plan Kubernetes CIDR blocks under VPC](https://www.alibabacloud.com/help/doc-detail/64530.htm).
 * `service_cidr` - (Required, Force new resource) The CIDR block for the service network.
 It will be allocated automatically when `vswitch_id` is not specified.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
+* `node_cidr_mask` - (Optional, Force new resource) The network mask used on pods for each node, ranging from `24` to `28`.
+Larger this number is, less pods can be allocated on each node.
+Default value is `24`, means you can create 256 pods on echo node.
+* `log_config` - (Optional, Force new resource) A list of one element containing information about the associated log store.
+It contains the following attributes:
+  * `type` - Type of collecting logs, only `SLS` are supported currently.
+  * `project` - Log Service project name, if none specified, it will help you create one SLS project.
 * `enable_ssh` - (Force new resource) Whether to allow to SSH login kubernetes.
 Default to false.
 * `master_disk_category` - (Force new resource) The system disk category of master node.
 Its valid value are `cloud_ssd` and `cloud_efficiency`.
 Default to `cloud_efficiency`.
 * `master_disk_size` - (Force new resource) The system disk size of master node.
 Its valid value range [20~32768] in GB.
 Default to 20.